youwe-tutorials/IELTS/Academic/Reading/Mehak/1/Section_2.md

 *Write your answer in box 26 on your answer sheet.*

-26. Which one of the following can be best used as the title of this passage?
+Q 26.
+Which one of the following can be best used as the title of this passage?

 A Global Warming